runtimeverification/evm-semantics/README.md

 ### Installing/Building

-After installing the above dependencies, the following command will build submodule dependencies and build KEVM:
+After installing the above dependencies, the following command will build submodule dependencies and then KEVM:

 ```sh
 make deps